llxxbb/Nature-Demo/README.md

 ('/B/Logistics/ReceiptForm',NULL,1,NULL,NULL);
 ```

 __Notice:__ I used the form "/B/level1/level2/../level_n/your_goal" for each goal.
-The "/B" is `Thing Type` for `Businuss`, this is must be the first part of the `full_key`.
+The "/B" is `Meta Type` for `Businuss`, this is must be the first part of the `full_key`.
 And the "level1" to "level_n" are used to organize you goals, they are important for a great deal of goals.

 __Notice:__  I specified status field for the `OrderStatus` goal, it is the only one for this example.